Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Numerical method

 \subsection{Image analysis}

 The substructure size distributions in the images of 0509 are measured using the $\Delta$-variance algorithm \citep{Arevalo+2012MNRAS}, as adapted by \cite{Mandal+2024ApJ}.
 This technique computes a low resolution power spectrum of a two-dimensional image, as is the case here.
 It is to be noted that this power spectrum is not necessarily equivalent to those of 3D models we describe in Section~\ref{subsec:remnant}.
 However, \cite{Mandal+2024ApJ} showed that power spectra of their 3D SNR models are equivalent to the $\Delta$-variance-based power spectra of synthetic images corresponding to the same models, for spherical harmonics $l\gtrsim10$.
-Therefore, in this work we treat the power spectra of 0509 images as those that one would obtain upon analysis of the full 3D distribution of the ejecta in 0509.
-In other words, the $\Delta$-variance-based power spectra of 0509 images are directly compared to those of our 3D models.
+This equivalence provides the foundation for our analysis.
+We thus interpret the $\Delta$-variance–derived power spectra of 0509 as representative of the underlying 3D ejecta distribution and directly compare them to the power spectra of our 3D models.

 Since $\Delta$-variance computes power as a function of lengthscale $\sigma$ (in pixel units), it has to be converted to the angular harmonic $l$ as shown by \cite{Mandal+2024ApJ}:

-where $R_{SNR}$ is the radius of the image of the SNR, also in pixel units.
-We apply masks on the foreground stars to ensure they are not contaminating our analysis.
+where $R_{\mathrm{SNR}}$ is the radius of the image of the SNR, also in pixel units.
+We apply masks on the field stars to ensure they are not contaminating our analysis.